FDSN/StationXML/docs/level-response.rst

    .. container:: description

-      A scalar value representing the amount of amplification or diminuition, if any, the current stage applies to the input signal.
+      A scalar value representing the amount of amplification or diminution, if any, the current stage applies to the input signal.